Das Supertalent: Season 12 (2018)

-The twelfth season premiered on 15 September 2018 on RTL and ended on 22 December 2018.
-Dieter Bohlen returned for his twelfth series, Bruce Darnell returned for his seventh series and Sylvie Meis returned after six seasons to replace Nazan Eckes.
-Daniel Hartwich returned for his eleventh series as a host.
-The regurgitator Stevie Starr won this season and €100,000.
+The 12th season premiered on 15 September 2018 on RTL and ended on 22 December 2018.
+Dieter Bohlen returned for his 12th series, Bruce Darnell returned for his seventh series, and Sylvie Meis returned after six seasons to replace Nazan Eckes.
+Daniel Hartwich returned for his 11th series as a host.
+Regurgitator Stevie Starr won this season and €100,000.